chrisquee/ctn-custom-2023/readme.txt

 == Changelog ==

+= 2.0.17 = Remove fulltext search as it won't work without a database update.

-= 2.0.15 = Make sure CSS colours are consistent throughout
+= 2.0.16 = Make sure CSS colours are consistent throughout
            Code refactoring

 = 2.0.15 = UPDATE add animated fade to newsletter and subscribe blocks